-Canadian Estimates: Effective with January 2001 statistics, the current month data for exports to Canada contain an estimate for late arrivals and corrections.
-The following month, this estimate is replaced, in the news release exhibits only, with the actual value of late receipts and corrections.
+Effective with January 2001 statistics, the current month data for exports to Canada contain an estimate for late arrivals and corrections.
+The following month, this estimate is replaced, in the press release tables only, with the actual value of late receipts and corrections.
 This estimate improves the current month data for exports to Canada and treats late receipts for exports to Canada in a manner that is more consistent with the treatment of late receipts for exports to other countries.